 WebRTC stands for Web Real-Time Communication.
 When your public IP address gets exposed via your browser WebRTC, it can be considered a functionality failure of your VPN.
 However, WebRTC Leaks are the vulnerabilities associated with the web browsers like Chrome, Safari, Firefox, Brave, or Chromium-based browsers.

 If you haven’t taken any preventive measures yet against WebRTC leaks, it can make your VPN’s purpose go in vain, as your real IP address will be completely exposed to the websites you visit using these browsers through WebRTC STUN requests.
 But you can always run a WebRTC leak check to ensure whether or not your VPN is leaking your personal data.

 Performing the below tests will help you find your VPN connection's weak points.
 Have a look.

 Websites for VPN leak

 There are certain websites used for hunting this type of VPN leaking.
 They do an excellent job of quickly running a battery of checks on your internet connection, and it's a good place to start if your VPN isn't properly protecting you.

 Before you run each test with your VPN turned on, make sure you run it on the website with an unprotected connection first.
 Then save or print the findings as a reference for when you conduct the test with your VPN enabled.
-It will be easier to see where your VPN service allows you to go if you use these results as a guide.
+If you use these results as a guide, it will be easier to see where your VPN service allows you to go.

 Some of the websites which offer VPN leak tests: